oracle-samples/oci-data-science-ai-samples/distributed_training/README.md

 - (6) change the `$HOME/.oci/config` with the suggested configuration in (5) and point to your private key
 - (7) test the SDK or CLI

-Follow the instructions provided above for more detailed explanations.

 ### 5. Install Desktop Container Management

-ADS OPCTL Distributed Training CLI require a desktop tool to build, run, launch and push the containers.
+ADS OPCTL CLI requires a container desktop tool to build, run, launch and push the containers.
 We support:

 - [Docker Desktop](<https://docs.docker.com/get-docker>)
 - [Rancher Desktop](<https://rancherdesktop.io/>)